 Coney Island Prep participates in the Federal Free- and Reduced-Priced breakfast, lunch and snack programs administered by the U.S. Department of Agriculture.
 We make available to students breakfast, and lunch, and adhere to all applicable requirements, including, but not limited to: meal pricing, determination of eligibility, nutritional value, and reporting requirements.
 Breakfast and lunch are provided through our vendor Red Rabbit.
 Currently, we participate in the Community Eligibility program, which means that every student at Coney Island Prep will receive free breakfast and free lunch.
-Please note that if we are unable to participate in the Community Eligibility program at any time in the future, we reserve the right to charge families who do not qualify for free- or reduced-price lunch program for lunch.
+Please note that if we are unable to participate in the Community Eligibility program at any time in the future, we reserve the right to charge families who do not qualify for free- or reduced-price lunch program for scholar meals.

 Breakfast and lunch are offered every day.
 Students are free to bring breakfast or lunch with them and lunches should not contain any nut products.
 If you choose to send your student with breakfast or lunch, it must be in a sealed or zipped lunchbox.
 We cannot provide refrigeration, so students must keep all food in their backpacks or lunchbox.
+In addition, we cannot provide microwaves for students to heat up their food daily.
+Our campuses will not always be able to accommodate food delivery service orders.